The Predator (film)

-The Predator is a 2018 American science fiction action film directed and co-written by Shane Black and Fred Dekker.
-It is the fourth installment in the Predator franchise.
-Black had a supporting role in the original film, while John Davis returns as producer from the first three installments.
-Starring Boyd Holbrook, Trevante Rhodes, Jacob Tremblay, Keegan-Michael Key, Olivia Munn, Thomas Jane, Alfie Allen, and Sterling K. Brown, it follows a group of PTSD-afflicted soldiers and a scientist who must team up to fight off an invading pair of Predators and discover their plans for mankind.
+The Predator is a 2018 American science fiction action film directed by Shane Black, who co-wrote it with Fred Dekker.
+It is the fourth installment in the Predator film series.
+The film stars Boyd Holbrook, Trevante Rhodes, Jacob Tremblay, Keegan-Michael Key, Olivia Munn, Thomas Jane, Alfie Allen, and Sterling K. Brown.
+It follows a group of PTSD-afflicted soldiers and a scientist who must team up to fight off an invading pair of Predators and discover their plans for humankind.

-Talks of a new Predator installment began in June 2014, with Black being confirmed as writer and director; much of the cast signed on between October 2016 and January 2017.
-Filming took place in British Columbia from February to June 2017, with the climax being re-written and re-shot in July 2018 following poor test screenings.
+Talks of a new Predator installment began in June 2014, with Black being confirmed as writer and director.
+Much of the cast signed on between October 2016 and January 2017.
+Principal photography took place in British Columbia from February to June 2017, with the climax being re-written and re-shot in July 2018 following poor test screenings.

-The Predator premiered at the Toronto International Film Festival on September 6, 2018, and was theatrically released in the United States on September 14, 2018, by 20th Century Fox, in IMAX and Dolby Cinema, as well as standard formats.
-The film grossed over $160.5 million worldwide and received mixed reviews by both critics and audiences.
-A prequel, titled Prey, was released on Hulu in 2022.
+The Predator premiered at the Toronto International Film Festival on September 6, 2018, and was released in the United States on September 14, by 20th Century Fox.
+The film received generally negative reviews from critics and grossed $160.5 million worldwide against a production budget of $88 million.
+A short film, titled The Predator Holiday Special, was released with the film's home media release on December 18, 2018.